juji-io/datalevin/datascript-bench/README.md

          db100k)
 ```

-Compred with q3, this additional bound attribute slows down Datalevin more than
+Compared with q3, this additional bound attribute slows down Datalevin more than
 3X.
 The reason is that the optimizer rewrites the additional bound attribute `:sex`
-into a predicate `(= ?bound1024 :male)`, and running a predicate on a value
+into a predicate `[= ?bound1024 :male]`, and running a predicate on a value
 during merge scan is more expensive than just scanning a value.
 Since
-this bound attribute is not very selective, this is not a bad choice.
+this bound attribute is not very selective, this is actually not a bad choice.

 |DB|Q3 Latency (ms)|
 |---|---|